checkeverything.ch

 • Performance has already slowed noticeably

-• Software no longer receiving updates
+• Software no longer receives updates

 Example: iPhone 13, four years old, cracked screen plus degraded battery